OAK HILL BOWLS CLUB

 3.4.5 Associate Member

-3.5: Honorary Life Membership: The Club shall have power to elect Honorary Life Membership for exceptional special services rendered to the Club.
-Such Honorary Life Members shall be elected at the Annual General Meeting after nomination has been submitted in writing outlining the reasons.
-The nominee must be considered an elder of the Club of more than 25 years standing and have, in the view of the Committee, made a significant contribution to the Club over many years, and be considered a loyal ambassador for the Club.
+3.5: Honorary Life Membership: The Club has the power to elect Honorary Life Membership for exceptional special services rendered to the Club.
+Such Honorary Life Members will be elected at the Annual General Meeting after nomination has been submitted in writing outlining the reasons.
+The nominee must be considered an elder of the Club, normally of more than 25 years’ standing and have, in the view of the Committee, made a significant contribution to the Club over many years, and be considered a loyal ambassador for the Club.

 3.6: Associate Membership is available to members who wish to take part in informal bowling sessions (roll-ups), but not to take part in club fixtures or competitions.

-4.1: The property of the Club (to be described in the Trust Deed) shall be vested in not less than two nor more than four Trustees who shall:
+4.1: The property of the Club (to be described in the Trust Deed) shall be vested in not less than two nor more than four Trustees who will: